Admissions Process and Requirements

-A nonrefundable application fee of $70 which you may pay by credit card when completing the online application.
+- A nonrefundable application fee of $70 must be paid by credit card when completing the online application.

 - MS-IDGH Program Prerequisites

-Applicants must have completed the equivalent of a bachelor's degree at an accredited college or university.
+- Applicants must have completed the equivalent of a bachelor's degree at an accredited college or university.
 Undergraduate work does not have to be completed in a specific major.
-Additionally, candidates must successfully complete the following course work prior to enrolling at the Cummings School of Veterinary Medicine but not necessarily prior to applying to the school.
-All prerequisite coursework must be college or university level.
+Additionally, candidates must successfully complete the following course work prior to enrolling at Cummings School of Veterinary Medicine but not necessarily prior to applying to the school.
+All prerequisite coursework must be taken at an accredited college or university.